learn eevo

 Case sensitive identifiers which are evaluated as variable names.

-Unlike other types, symbols are not self-evaluating, they resolve to their assigned value and throw an error if undefined.
+Unlike other types, symbols are not self-evaluating, they resolve to their defined value and throw an error if undefined.

 Collective Nouns